 after The Freud Scenario

 directed by Ivo van Hove

 translation Gerardjan Rijnders

 dramaturgy Koen Tachelet

-scenography & lighting design Jan Versweyveld
+scenography & light design Jan Versweyveld

 costumes An D’Huys

-special thanks to Nesoptiek, Labels Inc. Antwerpen
+with thanks to Nesoptiek, Labels Inc. Antwerpen